Education

 Unfortunately, this autonomy is also a vulnerability, and makes them the perfect breeding ground for fraudsters who are keen to avoid detection and accountability.

 Now, while many rug pulls appear similar, under the hood at least, they have quite different mechanics.
-It pays to be aware of the different methods.
+It pays to be aware of the different types of crypto rug pulls.

 Types of Crypto Rug Pulls